 re-enter the past by reconnecting with it in our body and minds and free

-A Shalom Retreat is a place where, when we've gathered ourselves back from the past, we can open to present moment awareness.
+A Shalom Retreat is a place where we can open to present-moment awareness when we've gathered ourselves back from the past.
+We can now allow each moment to arise, free from other

 influences.
 And the present moment, once freed, becomes a safe,